 4. Ease of Use

-Atticus was designed to be intuitive and easy to use, while not sacrificing functionality.
+I wanted to design Atticus to be intuitive and easy to use, while not sacrificing functionality.
+And I think we did it.
 You shouldn’t have to watch a whole course just to figure out how to use a piece of writing software.

 That sets it above other programs that might have a lot of features, but also a huge learning curve.